-While cantaloupe’s rough, scaly skin isn’t exactly pretty on the outside, it’s the inside that counts with these melons.
-These super fruits (also known as muskmelons) are members of the gourd family and are known for their beauty-boosting benefits, including clearing up acne and helping prevent wrinkles.
 The fruit’s soft, juicy pulp and sweet flavor also make it the perfect substitute for high-calorie sugary snacks and desserts.
-One cup (diced) has just 50 calories!
-And since cantaloupe is 89 percent water, it’s also the perfect fruit to help with hydration during those hot and sticky summer months (when it can be easy to become dehydrated).
+One cup has just 60 calories!
+And since cantaloupe is 90 percent water, it’s also the perfect fruit to help with hydration during those hot and sticky summer months.

 - Blend for thirty seconds, or until mixture is pureed and smooth.